mohae/contour/README.md

 By default, the contour global cfg, a pointer to which can be obtained via the contour.AppCfg() call, is configured to check environment variables.
 If a cfg file is successfully set, via RegisterCfgFile(), it will set itself to use a config file.
 If any flags are registered, via RegisterFlag*() funcs, flags will be filtered out of passed flags.

-For flags, contour supports short flags and will accept either '-' or '--' for both flags and short flags.
+For flags, contour supports short flags and will accept either '-' or '--' for both flags and short flags; it is inconsistent with POSIX.

+### Supported configuration sources
+Contour supports various sources for configuration information:

+* Application defaults
+* Configuration file formats
+  * JSON**
+  * TOML
+* Environment variables
+* CLI flags.

+Other than Application defaults, none of the others are required.
+Contour can be configured to not error on the absence of a configuration file, if it is set to use one.

+#### JSON support
+Standard compliant JSON, as defined in RFC 4627.
+It also supports commented json.
+Even though this will offend some people, comments are useful in configuration files.
+Before unmarshaling, these comments are stripped out of the JSON so that the JSON is RFC 4627 compliant.

+Both line comments and block comments are supported.
+Line comments can start with either `//` or `#` and terminate at the end of the current line.
+Block comments start with `/*` and end with `*/`.
+If those characters are found within a key or value, they are ignored.

+I use `cjsn`, commented JSON, as the file extension.
+Since there is no such thing as commented JSON, any file extension, other than `json` or `jsn` will work.
+To avoid confusion using the standard JSON extensions for JSON files with comments is not recommended.

 ## Easy to use:
 ### Import `contour`